 Cross Border Transaction in Business Model of Visa

 Imagine now after getting stuck in the Dark Souls 2 game, Sandro decides to have a vacation in Portugal.
 To see Champion League Final since he is a big fan of Ivan Pulisic.
 If Sandro needs to buy or rent something in Europe, the transaction of his credit card is getting more complicated since it deals with foreign currency.

-Thus, every time Sandro uses his card – to have lunch, rent a room, rent a car, buy Ivan Pulisic jersey – it is all done in Euro but he has to pay it later (assuming credit) in US dollar.
+Thus, every time Sandro uses his card – to have lunch, rent a room, rent a car, buy Ivan Pulisic jersey – it is all done in Euro but he has to pay it later (assuming credit) in US dollars.